moisesosorio/moisesosorio/README.md

 - :soccer: I really love sports, soccer, surf, pool, pingpong, etc, and I love to write code.
 - :surfing_man: I currently developing some courses such as Apache Spark, Apache NiFi etc
-- :skier: My strong coding skills are Scala and Python
+- :skier: My strong coding skills are Scala and Python.
+Also, I like the data, I eat Data. jejej
+- :skier: I am passionate about charting and graphs.
+Understand the charts then convert it to an actual fact, love it!
+- :skier: My brain is often hungry to get more knowledge of everything, keep learning is my weakness

 ---
  :boom: Languales and Tools